cap-js/docs/node.js/queue.md

 ### cds.unqueued(srv) {.method}

-Use this on an unqueued service to get back the original service:
+Use this on a queued service to get back the original service:

 ```js
 const unqueued = cds.unqueued(srv)